Informfully/Documentation/docs/source/docker.rst

 Explanation of the code:

 * The first set of instructions takes the base image of phusion passenger from the Docker repository.
-This image is configured with Node.js.
-More information can be found `here <https://github.com/phusion/passenger-docker>`_.
+This image is configured with Node.js (`more information here <https://github.com/phusion/passenger-docker>`_).
 * The next set of instructions are required to install the basic commands in order to download and configure the rest of the required software.
 Afterwards, MongoDB is installed.
 * The next set of instructions creates a folder called app and it copies the backend folder contents onto the image.
 * All dependencies of the bundle folder are installed, using the npm version of the base Docker image of phusion passenger.